๐Ÿ“š 500+ celiac-safe recipes + meal plans โ€” the Gluten-Free Cookbook Bundle, just $12 (was $49)

 Even if you buy the safest, most rigorously tested Purity Protocol oats in the world, you might still get sick.

-Oats contain a protein called avenin.
+Avenin is a protein found naturally in oats.
 The molecular structure of avenin is remarkably similar to gluten.
-In about 20% of people with celiac disease, their immune system mistakes avenin for gluten and launches a full autoimmune attack, causing intestinal damage.
+According to medical studies, in about 20% of people with celiac disease, their immune system mistakes avenin for gluten and launches a full autoimmune attack, causing intestinal damage.

 This is why the medical community is divided: